kalooshfv/pbp-flutter-lab/README.md

 Last but not least, I included a Visibility widget to be the parent of the FloatingActionButton widget of the decrement button I created previously.
 I then created another private function isVisible that returns a negative boolean value when the counter reaches 0.
 The visible property on the previously made Visibility widget will then depend on the isVisible function's output. <br>
 Finally, I git-add-commit-pushed my project onto GitHub.

+# Assignment 8: Essay Answers

+## 1. Explain the difference between Navigator.push and Navigator.pushReplacement.

+## 2. List all the widgets you used in this project and explain their functions.

+## 3. Name the types of events that exist in Flutter (example: onPressed).

+## 4. Explain how the Navigator works in "switching" pages of a Flutter application.

+## 5. Explain how you implemented the checking list above.